hcp4715/dockerHDDM/README.md

 Copy the full url (http://127.0.0.1:8888/?token=.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!
 Note, in Windows system, it might be `localhost` instead of `127.0.0.1` in the url.

-Under the `Files` tab, there should be three folders: `work` and `example`.
+Under the `Files` tab, there should be three folders: `work` and `examples`.
 The `work` folder is the local folder mounted in docker container.
 The `example` folder was the one built in docker image, this folder includes one dataset and one jupyter notebook, you can test the parallel processing by running this jupyter notebook.

 Enter `work` folder, you can start your analysis within jupyter notebook.

 ## Using example
-The `example` folder also includes two other jupyter notebooks, `HDDM_official_tutorial_reproduced.ipynb` reproduces the tutorial code, using the `HDDM` in this docker image.
+The `examples` folder also includes two other jupyter notebooks, `HDDM_official_tutorial_reproduced.ipynb` reproduces the tutorial code, using the `HDDM` in this docker image.

 ```
 docker run -it --rm --cpus=4 \
--p 8888:8888 hcp4715/hddm:0.8 jupyter notebook
+-p 8888:8888 hcp4715/hddm jupyter notebook
 ```

 ## Potential errors
-* Permission denied.
+1. Permission denied.
 If you still encounter this error, please see this [post](https://groups.google.com/forum/#!topic/hddm-users/Qh-aOC0N6cU) about the permission problem.
+2. The port `8888` was occupied.
+You may use other ports by these two steps: (1) replace the `-p 8888:888` with `-p 8787:8888` in `docker run ...`, AND (2), change `8888` to `8787` after pasting the url generated by `docker run ...`.

 ## How this docker image was built
 An alternative way to get the docker image is to build it from `Dockerfile`.

 I built this docker image under Ubuntu 20.04.

 This Dockerfile is modified by Dr. Rui Yuan @ Stanford, based on the Dockerfile of [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/dockerfile).
-We installed additional packages for HDDM and `ipyparallel`, and configured the `ipyparallel` so that we can run it in jupyter noebook (doesn't work for jupyterlab yet).
+We installed additional packages for HDDM.
 See `Dockerfile` for the details

 Code for building the docker image (don't forget the `.` in the end):

 ```
-docker build -t hcp4715/hddm:0.8 -f Dockerfile .
+docker build -t hcp4715/hddm:[tag] -f Dockerfile .
 ```
+* Replace the [tag] with a string you prefer.

 ## Acknowledgement
 Thank [@madslupe](https://github.com/madslupe) for his previous HDDM image, which laid the base for the current version.

 Thank [Dr Rui Yuan](https://scholar.google.com/citations?user=h8_wSLkAAAAJ&hl=en) for his help in creating the Dockerfile.

-## Report issues
-If you have any problem in using this docker image, please report an issue at the [github repo](https://github.com/hcp4715/hddm_docker/issues)